 If the fast pace of the city starts to overwhelm you, there are several options for a few hours of down time.
 The city has many fantastic museums, including the Metropolitan Museum of Art, the Natural History Museum and the Guggenheim, or in summer you can head to Central Park to lie in the sun and enjoy some peace and quiet.

-Shopaholics are best off bringing an empty suitcase!
+Shopaholics are best off bringing an empty suitcase so they can make the most of the New York deals!
 Fifth Avenue has to be your first port of call, home to countless high-end designers as well as a range of high street stores including Abercrombie & Fitch, Gap and H&M. The names Bloomingdales, Macy’s and Barney’s are synonymous with New York, and the previously arty district of SoHo is now one of the most fashionable shopping areas in the city.

 Food and Drink